 CAPABILITY · OPS & BACK-OFFICE

 Monitors competitor websites, Google Ads, and review profiles on a schedule.
 Detects pricing changes, new service pages, and review volume shifts.
-Delivers a weekly digest to Slack or email with highlighted deltas.
+Delivers a weekly digest to team chat or email with the changes that matter highlighted.

-Competitor Watch monitors the things that actually move your business: your rivals' service pages, pricing language, promotional banners, Google Business Profiles, review platforms, job postings, and Google Ads copy.
-The system runs on a set schedule — typically three times per week — captures structured snapshots of each monitored source, and then compares each snapshot to the prior version.
-When something changes, it surfaces the delta in plain language: not a diff of raw HTML, but a sentence that reads like "Main Street Dental dropped their new-patient exam from $149 to $99 and added a teeth-whitening bundle on their homepage."
+Competitor Watch monitors the things that move your business: your rivals' service pages, pricing language, promotional banners, Google Business Profiles, review platforms, job postings, and Google Ads copy.
+The system runs on a set schedule, typically three times a week.
+It captures structured snapshots of each source and compares every snapshot to the prior one.
+When something changes, it surfaces the delta in plain language.
+Not a diff of raw HTML, but a sentence that reads like "Main Street Dental dropped their new-patient exam from $149 to $99 and added a teeth-whitening bundle on their homepage."

-Once a week, those deltas roll up into a digest that lands in your Slack channel or inbox.
-The digest doesn't list every pixel that shifted — it ranks changes by significance and pairs each one with a suggested action.
-A competitor opens a new location: suggested action is to review your Google Ads geo-targeting.
-A rival firm adds a new practice area page: suggested action is to check whether that keyword is in your content plan.
-The goal is one read, clear picture, one or two decisions — not a stack of screenshots that require an hour to interpret.
+Once a week those deltas roll up into a digest that lands in your team chat channel or inbox.
+The digest doesn't list every pixel that shifted.
+It ranks changes by significance and pairs each one with a suggested action.
+A competitor opens a new location, so the suggested action is to review your Google Ads geo-targeting.
+A rival firm adds a new practice-area page, so the suggested action is to check whether that keyword sits in your content plan.
+One read, clear picture, a decision or two.
+Not a stack of screenshots that takes an hour to interpret.

-Golden Horizons builds each Competitor Watch implementation around the specific rivals and platforms that matter for your market.
-A med-spa in a suburban corridor monitors different signals than a regional HVAC company or a boutique law firm.
-We map your competitive set at the start, set the monitoring cadence and source list, and tune the significance filter so routine template tweaks don't trigger noise while genuine strategic moves do.
-The first digest usually surfaces something the owner didn't know — a price change, a new service, a hiring push that telegraphs expansion — and that tends to reset how the team thinks about Monday morning research.
+Golden Horizons builds each Competitor Watch around the specific rivals and platforms that matter for your market.
+A med-spa in a suburban corridor watches different signals than a regional HVAC company or a boutique law firm.
+We map your competitive set at the start, set the cadence and source list, and tune the significance filter so routine template tweaks stay quiet while real strategic moves get through.
+The first digest usually surfaces something the owner didn't know: a price change, a new service, a hiring push that telegraphs expansion.
+That tends to reset how the team thinks about Monday morning.

 Use cases

-• A litigation firm tracking four specialty boutiques used LinkedIn job-posting monitoring to spot a rival hiring two associates in commercial real estate — a signal they used to tighten their own positioning in that practice area before the competitor finished onboarding.
+- A litigation firm tracking four specialty boutiques used LinkedIn job-posting monitoring to spot a rival hiring two associates in commercial real estate.
+They used that signal to tighten their own positioning in that practice area before the competitor finished onboarding.

-• A dental practice competing against two DSO-backed offices needed visibility into their promotional cadence.
-Competitor Watch tracked new-patient offer pages and review volume shifts, giving the practice manager data to bring to quarterly marketing reviews.
+- A dental practice competing against two DSO-backed offices needed visibility into promotional cadence.
+Competitor Watch tracked new-patient offer pages and review volume shifts, giving the practice manager hard data to bring to quarterly marketing reviews.

 What’s included